-- Mek has just completed secondment at a City Law Firm in its Insurance/Property Damage team, where he dealt with a range of multi-million pound disputes raising a range of policy coverage and liability issues.
+- Coverage/Policy issues: Mek has significant experience of the gamut of policy/coverage issues.
+He has recently completed secondment at a City Law Firm in its Insurance/Property Damage team, where he dealt with a range of multi-million pound disputes raising a range of policy coverage and liability issues.

 - Instructed by insurers to draft a Defence for a global supermarket chain in support of an application to set aside judgment in default obtained against it.
 Upon receiving Mek’s Defence the Claimant conceded the application, the judgment in default was set aside, and the Claimant subsequently applied to amend its Particulars of Claim to completely alter its case.
 Mek has advised on resisting the Claimant’s application to amend and on making a concurrent strike-out / summary judgment application.
 He is instructed to appear at the hearing of those applications in February 2017.

 - Advising on and settling Particulars of Claim in a subrogated claim against the worlds second largest steel producing company regarding breach of a warranty it had provided for the manufacture and supply of galvanised steel panels for a warehouse roof; included consideration of notification provisions and expert engineering evidence.

 - Advising on and settling Particulars of Claim in a subrogated claim regarding significant damage to a large listed 19th century property arising from a road traffic accident.

 - Recently successfully appeared for an insurer defending a claim for property damage.